Hadiqa Kiani: Philanthropy and social causes

 In November 2015 it was announced that Kiani would speak at TEDXKinnaird on the role of women in Pakistani society.

 After taking a stance with the award-winning project, Udaari that highlighted the social issue of sexual abuse against children in the Pakistani community in 2016, Kiani took a stance against the issue again in 2017.
 Kiani gained attention when criticizing actor Yasir Hussain at the 5th annual Hum TV Awards for joking about child molestation.
 In a statement on social media, Kiani stated that the comments made by Hussain were "disgusting," while also taking a stance against the entertainment industry for supporting the actor.

 In July 2017, Kiani teamed up with Nestlé to introduce socially responsible initiatives in Pakistan regarding early childhood development.

 In August 2022, Kiani launched her project titled Vaseela-e-Raah to aid victims of the 2022 Pakistan floods in Balochistan and in South Punjab.
 Kiani led her humanitarian efforts through the flood relief campaign and provided food, tents and medical supplies including anti-snake venoms in flood-affected areas.
-The campaign’s social media updated the list of items needed for flood relief efforts, including waterproof tents, charpai (beds), and mosquito nets as half a million people in Pakistan were homeless by the floods impact.
+The campaign's social media updated the list of items needed for flood relief efforts, including waterproof tents, charpai (beds), and mosquito nets as half a million people in Pakistan were homeless by the floods impact.
 According to Gulf News, Kiani sent dozens of trucks with supplies to the impacted regions, supplies that were collected and packaged by Hadiqa and her team based in Lahore.

 Kiani continued visiting the affected regions in the provinces of Balochistan and Punjab providing comfort and relief to the victims of climate disaster.
-“I am doing this as a Pakistani citizen, not as a politician, not for votes or anything else.
+"I am doing this as a Pakistani citizen, not as a politician, not for votes or anything else.
 This is my civic duty, this is your civic duty.
-Do your part” she stressed.
+Do your part" she stressed.

-By March 1, 2023, Kiani had completed the construction of 100 homes, one maternity center, one primary school and one grocery store in Tamboo Tehsil, Naseerabad district, Balochistan.
+By 1 March 2023, Kiani had completed the construction of 100 homes, one maternity center, one primary school and one grocery store in Tamboo Tehsil, Naseerabad district, Balochistan.

+28 September 2023, Kiani shared via social media that she had completed the construction of 370 homes, 2 mosques, 1 maternity center and 1 grocery store in the Tamboo and Kundi village districts of the flood effected regions of Naseerabad, Balochistan.
+Surpassing Kiani's original goal of 200 homes.
+In the same post, Kiani announced that all funds from the campaign were utilized with transparency and the campaign is no longer accepting any donations.
+As of September 2023, Kiani is advocating for clean water plants and solar panels for sustainable recovery in the region.

 Pakistan Idol

 Pakistan Idol is a Pakistani reality singing competition that is part of the Idols franchise created by Simon Fuller and owned by 19 Entertainment and FremantleMedia.
 It is the 50th adaptation of the familiar reality competition format introduced in the British series Pop Idol in 2001.
 It was developed for the Pakistani entertainment market by Geo TV.
 The show brought together Junoon front man Ali Azmat, comic Bushra Ansari, and Kiani as judges.
-The first season of the show was heavily controversial.